qin-guan/study-harder/docs/np/ict/matt/3-basic-static-analysis.md

     * Raw size > virtual size.

-Encryption / compression is used to obfuscate the malware.

 In a packed executable, there is a "Wrapper Program" that decrypts the inner packed malware.
-Therefore in static analysis, only the wrapper program is analyzed.
+This wrapper program is for decompression/decryption the packed malware before loading to memoryTherefore in static analysis, only the wrapper program is analyzed.

 ## Ordinal values